mother-of-all-self-hosting/ansible-role-mariadb/docs/configuring-mariadb.md

 # Setting up MariaDB

-This is an [Ansible](https://www.ansible.com/) role which installs [MariaDB](https://mariadb.com) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [MariaDB](https://mariadb.org) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-MariaDB is an open-source column-oriented DBMS for online analytical processing (OLAP) that allows users to generate analytical reports using SQL queries in real-time.
+MariaDB is a powerful, open source object-relational database system.

-See the project's [documentation](https://mariadb.com/docs) to learn what MariaDB does and why it might be useful to you.
+See the project's [documentation](https://mariadb.org/documentation/) to learn what MariaDB does and why it might be useful to you.

 ## Adjusting the playbook configuration